A Centralized portal for users

 Increase customer adoption

-Decrease time-on task metric
+Decrease time-on task

-With alignment on a problem statement, I started to explore various approaches that we could eventually bring to users for testing.
-I held weekly syncs with the project PM and engineering team to discuss ideas and understand feasibility and use of existing patterns.
+I also held weekly syncs with the project PM and engineering team to get feedback and understand feasibility and use of existing patterns.

 Search for questions by templates that contain them